microspector/microspector/README.md

 ```

 #### SLEEP
-Include an integer in milliseconds and blocks the execution until then
+Sleep takes an integer value in milliseconds and blocks the execution until then
 ```bash
 SLEEP 500
 ```